 One of the missing keys to a great life is this ‘to be obedient to the one thing that God is calling you to do now.’
 There are three aspects to this:

 First, Jonah (the guy who made whales famous!) was called by God to take His Word to Nineveh which was the major call upon his life.
 Those who know the story will realise that Jonah’s life was on hold until he obeyed – but what results when he did!
 I believe all of us are called to live significant and purposeful lives for God.
-There is a calling for each one of us – though it may not involve whales!One of the missing keys to a great life is this 'to be obedient to the one thing that God is… Click To Tweet
+There is a calling for each one of us – though it may not involve whales!One of the missing keys to a great life is this 'to be obedient to the one thing that God is calling you to do now.'
+Click To Tweet

 Second, God calls us every day to love Him and obey him in all kinds of different ways.